Macquarie River railway bridge, Bathurst

 The Macquarie River railway bridge is a heritage-listed disused railway bridge across the Macquarie River that was previously located on the Main Western line in Bathurst in the Bathurst Region local government area of New South Wales, Australia.
 It was built in 1876.
-It is also known as Bathurst Rail Bridge over Macquarie River and Bathurst - Kelso Railway Bridge.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+It is also known as Bathurst Rail Bridge over Macquarie River and Bathurst – Kelso Railway Bridge.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 The bridge was added to the New South Wales State Heritage Register on 2 April 1999 and was added to the (now defunct) Register of the National Estate on 18 April 1989.

 History

 The bridge opened with the extension of the railway line into Bathurst in April 1876.
 It was designed by John Whitton, with the ironwork by Messrs.
 Andrew Handyside & Co. of the Britannia Ironworks, Derby, imported from England by the contractor, William Mason.

 The bridge is a significant technical accomplishment.
 Placed in service in 1876 it has three main lattice truss spans, each of 48.5 m.
 It is one of a series of twelve related bridges, all with 48.5 m lattice trusses, built between 1871 and 1887.
 The bridge at Bathurst is the second of a series and is the oldest of the eleven that remain; the earlier 1871 Hunter Bridge at Aberdeen, with three 48.5 m spans, no longer remains.
 The bridge is of considerable age and size for its type.
 It is the ninth oldest of existing Australian metal truss bridges.
 When completed in 1876, the only metal truss bridges of longer span were the South Esk River Rail Bridge at Longford (1871, 64 m, still existing) and the original Brisbane River Rail Bridge at Indooroopilly (1876, 48.8 m, destroyed by flood).
 The only metal truss bridges of greater total length were at Moorabool (1852, 396 m, replaced), the original bridge at Indooroopilly (as above, 207 m), and the bridge at Aberdeen (1871, same spans as this bridge).
 The present bridge is therefore the longest remaining metal truss bridge of its age.
 The series of lattice truss bridges, of which this is the oldest surviving example, was designed by Sir John Fowler (co-designer of the World Heritage-listed Firth of Forth Bridge) for Whitton, and was one of the subjects of the 1884-86 Railway Bridges Enquiry, which finally approved their design.